-The Island target, first added in Elements 9.0 allows you to build low-level libraries and executables against the platform's native "C level" APIs.
+The Island target allows you to build low-level libraries and executables against the platform's native "C level" APIs.
 Island is an open platform that can and will be extended to many physical targets; currently it supports:

 Island compiles to CPU-native code.

-Choosing Island as a target trades the rich frameworks provided by a more high-level runtime such as .NET, Java or Cocoa for the benefit of writing code that gets compiled directly against the native CPU (e.g. x64 or i386) and can directly access the lowest level of operating system or hardware APIs.
+Choosing Island as a target trades the rich frameworks provided by a more high-level runtime such as .NET or Java for the benefit of writing code that gets compiled directly against the native CPU (e.g. x64 or i386) and can directly access the lowest level of operating system or hardware APIs.
+On Darwin, inter-operability with Cocoa classes is provided.

 Island applications have full access to the platform's native low-level APIs.
 On Windows, that is the Win32 or Win64 C-style API, on Linux it is the standard UNIX/Posix C API.
 These APIs are provided in the

 rtl.fxreference and namespace, included by default, where applicable.
 On Darwin, all Cocoa APIs and classes can be accessed.